mkubrycz/mkubrycz.github.io/_posts/2019-02-24-mermaid-react-docker.md

 );
 ```

-At this point our project structure should be looking like this:
+At this point our project structure should look like this:

 ```
 mermaid-react-docker